Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Pirates' 4.55 team ERA ranks 21st across all league pitching staffs.
+- The Pirates have a 4.54 team ERA that ranks 21st across all league pitching staffs.

-- The Pirates allow the ninth-fewest home runs in baseball (139 total, 1.1 per game).
+- The Pirates surrender the eighth-fewest home runs in baseball (140 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.